ALRW/personal-blog/markdown/articles/2020-02-03-when-will-it-be-done.md

 One of the most common and frustrating questions to answer in any creative endeavour is: “When will it be done?”.

-The first reasonable thought that should pop into any rational person’s head on hearing this is probably, “How the hell should I know?”.
+The first thought that should pop into any rational person’s head on hearing this is probably, “How the hell should I know?”.

-However, for some inexplicable reason our evolution has left us predisposed to thinking we can easily give an answer.
+However, for some reason our evolution has left us predisposed to thinking we can easily give a correct answer.

-So now we umm and aah and try to give some pronouncement which, if delivered with enough certainty, suddenly, and to our bewilderment, becomes a binding oath that we’re expected to fulfil.
+So now we umm and aah and eventually give some pronouncement which, if delivered with enough certainty, suddenly, and to our bewilderment, becomes a binding oath that we’re expected to fulfil.

 ## Why Humans are Awful...at Esimating

-It turns out that all of us are pretty terrible at estimating.
-In fact a number of studies have shown this empirically for a number of different reasons.
+It turns out that all of us are empirically terrible at estimating.

 First up there’s what’s referred to as the planning fallacy.
-This is where our attention on the task we’re being asked about overrides our ability to take into account historical facts that might have given us a better answer.
-Also by focusing solely on estimating the task at hand we become myopic about the context.
-By that I mean that we fail to take into account complications that might arise along the way.
+This is where our attention on the task we’re being asked about overrides our ability to take into account historical facts that might be relevant.
+By focusing solely on estimating the task at hand we become myopic about the context: we fail to take into account complications that might arise along the way.

 You’re probably thinking, “Ok, so that’s not great but we can probably account for those things.”
 And you’re right...except there’s one other issue: our hardwired optimism bias.

-It turns out that for (possibly) evolutionary reasons we underestimate how difficult a given task will be and also underestimate how likely it will be that we will run into any issues along the way.
-A great way to think of this is Hofstadter’s law:
+It turns out that for (possibly) evolutionary reasons we underestimate how difficult a given task will be.
+We also underestimate how likely it will be that we will run into any issues along the way.
+This is best summarised in Hofstadter's law:

 >It always takes longer than you expect even when you take into account Hofstadter’s law.